 These are not just marketing tactics, they really practice what they preach.
 That includes all employees undergoing an awareness program and actively taking part in neighborhood clean-ups.
 Moreover, the young and bright staff is so merry and cheerful.
 It’s always a pleasure to communicate with them.

 Now, how about the food, is it any good?
 Yes, yes and yes!
 Comfort food from around the world.
 We visited at lunch time and shared a local sausage plate ($12.5) with lemongrass spiced sausages, meatballs, grilled veggies and served with hot and fluffy flatbread.
 We also munched on a Roasted Pumpkin Salad ($5.5) with turmeric, tahini and cashew nuts.
 It was really tasty.

 Besides lunch, Farm to Table serves excellent breakfasts and dinners as well.
 All in line with their “local fresh produced and sustainable dishes” philosophy.
 Also they host many events, such as live music, cooking classes, pet adoption, clean-up rallies.
 On weekend days it’s best to reserve as it’s usually packed with (expat) families.

 4. 306 Wagyu Steakhouse

 Opening hours: Everyday from 11:30pm to 10:15pm

-Apparently he knew the owner/chef as we were warmly greeted by him.
+Apparently our landlord knew the owner/chef as we were warmly greeted by the latter.
 We didn’t go straight for the expensive stuff on the menu, we’re to civilized for that lol.
-And after all it was our new friends treat, so we let him decide on the menu.
+After all it was our new friends treat, so we let him decide on the menu.